Reality check on 5 false claims used to boost Pritzker’s ‘fair tax’

 Claim 2: We can fix inequality with this “fair tax.”

-Reality: Income inequality is higher in progressive tax states, and the gap between rich and poor in these states has not been shrinking.
+Reality: Income inequality is higher in progressive tax states, and the gap between rich and poor in those states has not been shrinking.

-Not only is income inequality, measured by the Gini coefficient, higher in states with progressive income taxes, but progressive income tax states haven’t been any more effective at combatting rising inequality.
-The difference in income inequality between progressive and non-progressive income tax states remains unchanged compared with the past decade.
+Not only is income inequality, measured by the Gini coefficient, higher in states with progressive income taxes, those states haven’t been any more effective at combatting rising inequality.
+The difference in income inequality between progressive and non-progressive income tax states remains unchanged when the two are compared over the past decade.

-Because Pritzker is unwilling to consider structural reforms to the state’s cost drivers, the lowest income Illinoisans under his tax plan pay the greatest share of their income in state and local taxes.
+Because Pritzker is unwilling to consider structural reforms to the state’s cost drivers, the lowest income Illinoisans under his tax plan pay the greatest share of their income in state and local taxes – compared to other income groups – and suffer the most from a lagging economy.

 Claim 3: A graduated income tax hike won’t harm the state’s economy.

-Reality: The vast body of peer-reviewed academic literature acknowledges the negative effects tax hikes and progressive income taxes have on the economy.
+Reality: The vast body of peer-reviewed academic literature shows tax hikes and progressive income taxes hurt the economy.

-Everyone from Nobel Prize winners such as Edward Prescott to former chairs of the Council of Economic Advisors including Christina Romer in the Obama Administration, the Director of the Congressional Budget Office Douglas Holtz-Eakin, George W. Bush economic advisors Harvey Rosen and Greg Mankiw, whose textbooks are the most widely used in macroeconomics, agree.
-They say higher taxes hurt economic growth and that higher marginal tax rates reduce small business employment, the wages of their employees and firm growth.
+Everyone from Nobel Prize winners such as Edward Prescott to former chairs of the Council of Economic Advisors – including Christina Romer in the Obama Administration, the Director of the Congressional Budget Office Douglas Holtz-Eakin, George W. Bush economic advisors Harvey Rosen and Greg Mankiw, whose textbooks are the most widely used in macroeconomics – agree.
+They say higher taxes hurt economic growth and that higher marginal tax rates reduce small business employment, the wages of their employees and their growth.
 New studies are consistently confirming these results.

 There is also a broad consensus that the optimal income tax – i.e. the one that hurts the economy the least – is a flat tax.
-Even Emmanuel Saez, who endorses Elizabeth Warren, agrees optimal income taxes should be “progressive on average but not on the margin.”
-Our current flat tax accomplishes this goal because of the value of exemptions and deductions for lower-income tax filers.
+Even UC Berkeley economist Emmanuel Saez agrees optimal income taxes should be “progressive on average but not on the margin.”
+Illinois’ current flat tax accomplishes this goal because of the value of exemptions and deductions for lower-income tax filers.

 Claim 4: We need this tax to pay for education – or else.